Quick Start

 )

-// Fetch all config
+// Fetch the "default" config document

 let config = try await kiskis.fetchConfig()